Alternative Treatments for Arthritis

 A study of 2149 people found that just one sugary drink daily caused acceleration of progression of osteoarthritis of the knee and more sugary drinks accelerated this process further.

 Two studies of 1350 and 975 individuals with osteoarthritis found metabolic syndrome was present in 62.5% and 59% respectively (normally 20% of population).
-Metabolic syndrome, sometimes called insulin resistance, occurs when the body has difficulty dealing with sugars and other refined carbohydrates (such as white flour products).
+Metabolic syndrome (see separate leaflet), sometimes called insulin resistance, occurs when the body has difficulty dealing with sugars and other refined carbohydrates (such as white flour products).
 It can be checked with a blood test for lipids.

 Good foods in arthritis are fruit and vegetables, fish, brown rice, garlic, ginger and onions.